The Unsinkable Dream

 (I Salonisti.
 Song Without Words)

-TORONTO – For many, April is the month that inaugurates spring; for me, it has always been the month to muse on RMS Titanic’s maiden voyage.
+TORONTO – To many, April is the month that may usher us to spring; to me, it has always represented the month to muse on RMS Titanic’s maiden voyage.

 After the tragedy, every year a memorial wreath is thrown into the sea on the spot where Titanic sank during her first, and last, voyage, bringing death to 1,500 people, many of whom were women and children, mostly third class passengers.

 Despite the fact that her catastrophic end shook the world’s consciousness, Titanic has maintained her status as “the ship of dreams”, as James Cameron’s movie fans may recall.
 Rose Dewitt Bukater’s fictional character, portrayed in 1997 by a young and exceptionally talented Kate Winslet, allowed the audience to dive into the gilded world of the golden society that was travelling aboard the ship.
 Before Cameron’s movie and its numerous Oscar awards, the list of motion pictures and books about that fatal night is fairly long.
 First and foremost, Walter Lord’s A Night to Remember must be mentioned as the classic account of the final hours of the British liner.
 Seamless and skillful, published in 1955, Lord’s book received widespread praise from contemporary critics and still is the prime source that chronicles and collects facts, emotions, opinions and memories of the survivors interviewed in the ‘50s.
 Key to the success of Lord’s book is his ability to engage the readers with a vivid storytelling that moves back and forth from the time of the collision, recalling the previous days of the voyage, describing what life was like on such a dreamy ship.
 After Lord’s book, an eponymous movie was released in 1958.
 Adapted by Eric Ambler and directed by Roy Ward Baker, it was filmed in the United Kingdom.